Code of Conduct

 Vesteda’s strategy is focused on the growth of our portfolio and improving its performance, resulting in increased returns and liquidity for its participants, together with satisfied tenants.
 To achieve our ambitions, we focus in our daily operations on cooperation, professionalism and an entrepreneurial spirit.
 We strive for continuous improvement, as we wish to distinguish ourselves from our competitors and demonstrate our added value to our participants and tenants.
 Achieving results is important, but the manner in which those results are achieved is just as important.

 Vesteda is aware that merely having a Code will not prevent unethical behaviour.
 Therefore, it encourages its employees to adhere to the Code on the basis of their own conviction that this is the right thing to do.
 Furthermore, Vesteda expects employees to set the right example and to confront each other with respect to undesired behaviour, if conditions permit.
 Managers are expected to register, intervene and take action.
-The overriding principle is: you can make mistakes, as long as the rules of conduct that we have set have been adhered to.
+The overriding principle is: you can make mistakes, as long as you have adhered to the rules of conduct that we have laid down.

 Each year, Vesteda employees are sent a request to reaffirm that they comply with the Code and to confirm their awareness of the whistle blower procedure as described below.